Polyconseil/easygettext/README.md

 ### Motivation

-[angular-gettext](https://angular-gettext.rocketeer.be/) is a very neat tool, that comes with Grunt tooling to extract translation tokens from your Jade/HTML templates and Javascript code.
+[angular-gettext](https://angular-gettext.rocketeer.be/) is a very neat tool, that comes with Grunt tooling to extract translation tokens from your Jade/HTML templates and JavaScript code.

 Unfortunately, this has two drawbacks: